Rynchodon/ARMS/Player Readme.txt

 Messages can be sent from one programmable block to another.
 Block communication will use antenna relay to send messages to other grids.
 An in-game script, [url=http://steamcommunity.com/sharedfiles/filedetails/?id=391453613] available here [/url], is used to parse messages and includes an example of how to send a message.

+[h1]Smart Turret Control[/h1]
+Turrets can be given specific instructions on which targets to shoot; for blocks the turret will attempt to disable rather than destroy.
+In order for Smart Turret Control to function, a turret must have square brackets in its name and have "Idle Rotation" disabled.

+[b]Priorities[/b] - highest to lowest
+If Target Missiles is enabled, shoot missiles that are approaching the turret.
+If Target Meteors is enabled, shoot meteors.
+If Target Moving Objects is enabled, shoot enemy characters.
+Get a list of block definitions from the turret's name [ <definition1>, <definition2>, ... ] and target working hostile blocks in order.
+Example - [ Turret, Gun, Weapon, Reactor, Battery ] - First shoot all turrets, then guns, then weapons, then reactors, then batteries.

 [h1]Settings[/h1]
 The file at "%AppData%\SpaceEngineers\Storage\363880940.sbm_Autopilot\AutopilotSettings.txt" contains the settings for Autopilot.
 You cannot change the settings while Autopilot is running (close Space Engineers first).
-To reset a value to its default, simply delete it. fDefaultSpeed - the target minimum speed, when not using V
+To reset a value to its default, simply delete it. bAllowAutopilot - this mod can control the movement of grids bAllowRadar - radar can be used to detect grids, otherwise functions as a beacon bAllowTurretControl - enables Smart Turret Control fDefaultSpeed - the target minimum speed, when not using V fMaxSpeed - the maximum speed Autopilot is allowed to fly at

 [h1]Known Issues[/h1]
 Autopilot cannot always control a grid if there are grids attached with landing gear.
 In this case, the remote control will display <NO_PATH>.

 Sometimes when pasting a grid in creative mode, Autopilot will not run for the pasted grid.
-Workaround:
-Copy the not functioning grid and paste it again, you may have to repeat a couple times.
+I am still working to resolve this issue.

-There is a bug in Space Engineers that occurs when unlocking a connector while a player is in a cockpit or passenger seat.
-Autopilot will not take control if this bug occurs. see http://forums.keenswh.com/post/1-061-rare-remote-control-lost-control-bug-7215218 Autopilot will not unlock a connector while any player is in a cockpit or passenger seat.
-The remote control will display <GET_OUT_OF_SEAT> until all cockpits and passenger seats are empty, then it will unlock the connector.
+There is a bug in Space Engineers that occurs when unlocking a connector or landing gear while a player is in a cockpit or passenger seat.
+Autopilot will not take control if this bug occurs. see http://forums.keenswh.com/post/1-061-rare-remote-control-lost-control-bug-7215218 Autopilot will not unlock a connector or landing gear while any player is in a cockpit or passenger seat.
+The remote control will display <GET_OUT_OF_SEAT> until all cockpits and passenger seats are empty, then it will unlock the connector or landing gear.

 Merge blocks may conflict with Autopilot.
+Autopilot cannot detect a merge, so you will have to sort it out yourself.

 [h1]More Information[/h1]
 To reset the Autopilot: disable "Control Thrusters", wait a second, turn it back on.
 If you reset the Autopilot while landed, it will not separate before moving.

-Autopilot is no longer forced to stop at a destination, use wait if you want it to stop.

 In order for Autopilot to control a grid, it must have a gyroscope, have thrusters in every direction, must not be currently controlled, and must have an owner (NPC is OK).